jaumet/crossreads/README.md

 - All used data conversion scripts [under data/dataConverters]
 - And a web interface [100% client-side javascript] that encourage mixed types of exploration, ranging from timeline, to flat list with filters, and crossreading.

-Crossreading enables non-linear navigation by jumping from one piece to another according the pieces similarity, and, firstly, according to reader decitions..
+Crossreading enables non-linear navigation by jumping from one piece to another according the pieces similarity, and, firstly, according to reader decisions..

 Flavors
 -------